Igloo BMX 25 Review

 Ease of Use

-The BMX 25 is a fairly easy cooler to use.
-The rubber latches can be easily unhooked with one hand, and the lid stays open once pushed to a certain angle.
-The handle stays pretty much where you leave it, making a quick set-down-to-close-the-back-hatch maneuver a cinch.
-The inside of this cooler is also decently spacious for its size, and can fit 34 cans if you only add a little bit of ice around the sides - and it's larger than the similarly sized, Yeti Roadie 20!
-It also has tie-down holes in all four corners that will keep this little box securely fastened and closed until you untie it again.
+The BMX 25's rubber latches can be easily unhooked with one hand, and the lid stays open for easy loading access.
+The handle stays pretty much where you leave it, making a quick set-it-down-to-close-the-back-hatch maneuver a cinch.
+The inside of this cooler is also decently spacious for its size and can fit 34 cans if you only add a little bit of ice around the sides, and easily accommodates an upright standard-sized wine bottle.
+The Igloo also has tie-down holes in all four corners that will keep this little box securely fastened and closed until you untie it again.

-Though we feel that Igloo may have missed an opportunity by not making this tie-down holes also lockable, as they are in the Yeti Roadie, which can add a measure of animal protection or peace of mind.
-We also found that the topography of the lid prevents it from being an excellent surface for your cold can or even a comfortable seat.
-Additionally, the handle runs so close to the side of the cooler that it runs into the rubber latches if they're not properly sealed.
-And unlike the Yeti Roadie, the BMX has no rubber feet to stop it from sliding across the bed of your pickup if you neglected to tie it down.
+We feel that Igloo may have missed an opportunity by not making these tie-down holes also lockable, which can add a measure of animal protection or peace of mind.
+We also found that the lid's topography prevents it from being an excellent surface for your cold can or even a comfortable seat.
+Additionally, the handle runs so close to the cooler's side that it runs into the rubber latches if they're not properly sealed.
+And unlike many other coolers, the BMX has no rubber feet to stop it from sliding across the bed of your pickup if you neglected to tie it down.
 Those minor concerns aside, we think the BMX is decently easy to use.

-Compared to the rest of the gigantic coolers in this review, the BMX 25 is featherweight!
-Even up against the similarly sized Yeti Roadie 20 (which is smaller), the BMX 25 is quite lightweight and portable.
-Fully loaded with twenty 12 oz. cans and as much ice as we could fit, the large handle helps make this cooler still pretty easy to transport.
+Compared to the rest of the gigantic coolers in this review, the BMX 25 is featherweight.
+Even up against similarly-sized coolers, the BMX 25 is still pretty lightweight and portable.
+Fully loaded with twenty 12 oz. cans and as much ice as we could fit, the Igloo's large handle helps make this cooler reasonably easy to transport.
 Its angled shape also facilitates different styles of grabbing from the single hand in the middle to double hands on either side or even hooking one end over the elbow.

-As our Top Pick for a Personal Cooler, the Igloo BMX 25 is a solid choice that combines performance and price.
+The Igloo BMX 25 is a solid choice that combines performance and price.
 It performed impressively well in our insulation tests and is fairly durable and quite easy to use while being one of the most portable coolers we tested.
 Though its lack of an airtight seal and less-than-bomb-proof hinges aren't as impressive as the competition, its low cost and high versatility make this icebox a great value.
-For an everyday cooler who's price won't bring tears to your eyes or cause your jaw to hit the floor, check out this worthwhile model from Igloo.
+For an everyday cooler whose price won't bring tears to your eyes or cause your jaw to hit the floor, check out this worthwhile model from Igloo.